thegetty/cultural-heritage-mass-atrocities/content/part-1/01-appiah.md

   - first_name: Kwame Anthony
     last_name: Appiah
     type: secondary
-    bio: "**Kwame Anthony Appiah** is professor of Philosophy and Law at New York University.
+    bio: "**Kwame Anthony Appiah** is professor of philosophy and law at New York University.
 He has taught philosophy in Ghana, France, Britain, and the United States.
 He has written the *New York Times* column “The Ethicist” since 2015.
 His most recent book is *The Lies That Bind: Rethinking Identity* (2018)."
 ---

 {{< q-translations >}}